 COUNTIFS

-The COUNTIFS function is used to count the number of cells in a range that meet multiple criteria.
-It allows for flexible and precise data analysis by enabling the user to specify conditions for each criterion that must be met for a cell to be counted.
+The COUNTIFS function counts the number of cells in a range that meet multiple criteria.
+It allows users to specify conditions for each criterion that must be met for a cell to be counted.

 Syntax 🔗